According to Gallup’s 2021 Global Emotions Report, people worldwide are sadder and more stressed than in the past 16 years.

 Benefits Of Being Happy

 You deserve to be happy.
-That’s because happiness plays an important role in different areas of your life.
-These areas include work, relationships, and physical and mental health.
+That’s because happiness is essential to all areas of your life, including work, relationships, and physical and mental health.

 Keep on reading to learn more about the benefits of being happy.